$(\infty,1)$-Categorical Comprehension Schemes: Introduction

-In his critique of the foundations of naive category theory \cite{benaboufibfound}, B\'{e}nabou provided an intuition to define the notion of comprehension schemes not only in category theory (over the topos of sets), but in category theory over any other category in a syntax-free way.\footnote{It may be noteworthy to point out that B\'{e}nabou in this work purposefully did not even specify what exactly a ``category'' is (\cite[(0.5)]{benaboufibfound}), and that, on the basis of his effectively meta-``meta-mathematical'' analysis, the framework of $(\infty,1)$-category theory over the base $\infty$-topos of spaces appears to yield a suitable notion of such a ``category theory'' in his sense.
-In this reading one then is to replace the occurrences of ``ZF'' in \cite{benaboufibfound} by a suitable univalent type theory.} In this generality, comprehension schemes become properties of Grothendieck fibrations over arbitrary categories.
-Which particular comprehension schemes are satisfied by a given Grothendieck fibration $\mathbb{E}\twoheadrightarrow\mathbb{C}$ then depends on the categorical constructions available in $\mathbb{E}$ over $\mathbb{C}$ and in $\mathbb{C}$ itself.
-The notion has been made precise in considerable generality by Johnstone in \cite[B1.3]{elephant}, tieing together the elementary examples given in the glossary of \cite{benaboufibfound} to a structurally well behaved theory.
-This theory turns out to be even better behaved in the $(\infty,1)$-categorical set-up and in fact easier to manage, given the following motivation.
+In his critique of the foundations of naive category theory \cite{benaboufibfound}, B\'{e}nabou provided an intuition to define the notion of a comprehension scheme not only in category theory (over the topos of sets), but in category theory over any other category in a syntax-free way.
+In this generality, comprehension schemes become properties of Grothendieck fibrations over arbitrary categories.
+Which particular comprehension schemes are satisfied by a given Grothendieck fibration $\mathcal{E}\twoheadrightarrow\mathcal{C}$ then depends on the categorical constructions available in $\mathcal{E}$ over $\mathcal{C}$ and in $\mathcal{C}$ itself.
+We point out that B\'{e}nabou in his work purposefully did not even specify what exactly a ``category'' is \cite[Paragraph 0.5]{benaboufibfound}, and that, on the basis of his effectively meta-meta-mathematical analysis, the framework of $(\infty,1)$-category theory over the base $\infty$-topos of spaces playing the role of ``sets'' appears to yield a suitable notion of such a category theory in his sense.
+This will be justified implicitly by the notions recalled in Section 2 together with the constructions and results of this paper.
+In this reading of ``sets'' as spaces one then is to replace the occurrences of ``ZF'' in \cite{benaboufibfound} by a suitable univalent type theory.
+By virtue of univalence of the universes $\mathbb{U}$ in the meta-theory of spaces (\cite{klvsimp} and \cite[Paragraph 6.2]{benaboufibfound}), we argue that the theory of fibered $(\infty,1)$-categories is in fact a model of B\'{e}nabou's theory of ``categories'' where equality of objects is well-behaved and intrinsic (rather than ``extra structure, which a ``category'' $p$ may or may not admit'' \cite[Paragraph 8.9.1]{benaboufibfound}).
+This is instantiated by the fact that the difference between functors and pseudo-functors and hence the difference between cartesian fibrations and split cartesian fibrations vanishes.
+We will explain this in more detail in the coming paragraphs.